Cats are territorial by nature.

 Start by taking your feline friend to the veterinarian to make sure everything is on the up-and-up health-wise.

-If your cat has received a clean bill of health, it's time to try other methods to correct this territorial aggression.
+If your cat has received a clean bill of health, it's time to try other methods to correct this territorial behavior.
 If you have other cats in the home, make sure you have at least one litter box per cat, plus one.
-For example, if you have three cats, you should have four litter boxes.
+For example, if you have three cats, you should have four litter boxes in different areas of the house.
 While that may seem like a lot, it'll make a world of difference to make your kitties feel safe, comfortable, and free to stop leaving puddles around your home.

 If you've recently moved, added a new member to the family member (either of the two- or four-legged variety), or introduced any other stressors to your cat's environment, make sure she has a safe place to go when she needs to get away from it all.
 Letting her claim the space under the bed or having a dog-and-child-free room can alleviate your cat's anxiety and put an end to the spraying behavior.